Skip to contents

 Suppressing the plot

-You can suppress the plot and have the x and y values outputted to a list.
+You can suppress the plot and have the x and y values outputted to a list in the data dataframe.
 If the batches did not match in size, the output will show their interpolated values such that the output batches match in size.

 The output will also include the power parameter applied to both batches as well as any formula applied to one or both batches (fx is the formula applied to the x variable and fy is the formula applied to the y variable).